maurice/yay-machine/docs/reference/transitions.md

 Sometimes we want to handle an event in *any state* and then **return to the current state**.

-In the above machine we see this for
+In the above machine we see this for the `HEARTBEAT` event

 ```mermaid
 stateDiagram